scheibenreif/scheibenreif.github.io/index.md

 * I will be an AI Resident with <a href="https://x.company">Google X</a> in Mountain View, CA working on geospatial machine learning software from Jan.-May 2024.
 * New paper on Parameter Efficient Self-supervised Domain Adaptation for Geospatial Foundation Models accepted at <a href="https://cvpr.thecvf.com">CVPR 2024</a>!
 * We will hold the second iteration of our tutorial on <a href="https://github.com/HSG-AIML/igarss-tutorial">Data-efficient Deep Learning for Earth Observation</a> at IGARSS 2024 in Athens.
-* Two papers accepted at <a href="https://www.2024.ieeeigarss.org">IGARSS 2024</a>.
-Congratulations to our students Xuemei, Lukas, and Phil!
+* Three papers accepted at <a href="https://www.2024.ieeeigarss.org">IGARSS 2024</a>.
+Congratulations to our students!
 * New paper on Masked Vision Transformers for Hyperspectral data accepted at the <a href="https://www.grss-ieee.org/events/earthvision-2023/">CVPR 2023 EarthVision Workshop</a>!
 * Tutorial on <a href="https://github.com/HSG-AIML/igarss-tutorial">Data-efficient Deep Learning for Earth Observation</a> accepted at IGARSS 2023.
 * Three papers, including the <a href="https://arxiv.org/abs/2307.01741">BEN-GE dataset</a>, accepted at IGARSS 2023.